vglang/mlang/README.md

 # mlang
-A programming language to define declarative programming language .
+A functional verification language for declarative/markup language .